-To minimize the effects of the variable GPS resolution in processing the data, we grouped the channels into 5 groups that correspond to sites visited on the same day during the season.
-We also recorded the speed of the traverse during the collection of the longitudinal profiles, which varied between walking speed ($v{walk} \sim 3\text{-5km/h}$) and ATV speed ($v{drive} \sim 10\text{-15km/h}$).
+elevation vs. distance data) of the 20 target channels using a GARMIN GPSMAP 64s with 1-3 m horizontal resolution, depending on polar satellite availability, and a vertical barometric resolution of 3-6 m.
+We acquired the data by walking or driving an all terrain vehicle (ATV) along each inferred river or subglacial channel from the head until the first junction, and averaging the multiple profiles acquired in two to three runs.
+To minimize the effects of the variable GPS resolution in processing the data, we grouped the channels into five groups that correspond to sites visited on the same day during the season.
+We also recorded the speed of the traverse during the collection of the longitudinal profiles, which varied between walking speed ($v{\rm walk}$ approx. 3-5 km h-1) and ATV speed ($v{\rm drive}$ approx. 10-15 km h-1).
 We then use this information to filter the GPS data corresponding to each field day (Fig. 3).

-We processed the GPS raw data by high pass filtering the signal with an upper frequency of twice the Nyquist sampling size, which corresponds to 1 GPS point per 3 seconds in the hiking traverses and 1 point per second in the ATV traverses, and a lower frequency corresponding to the inverse of the time required to drive/ walk along the channel length, that is, L/v{drive} in ATV traverses and L/v{walk} in hiking traverses (where L is the channel length).
+We processed the raw GPS data by highpass filtering the signal with an upper frequency of twice the Nyquist sampling size, which corresponds to one GPS point per 3 s in the hiking traverses and one point per 1 s in the ATV traverses, and a lower frequency corresponding to the inverse of the time required to drive/walk along the channel length, that is, $L/v{\rm drive}$ in ATV traverses and $L/v{\rm walk}$ in hiking traverses (where L is the channel length).
 This filtering operation removes the data spikes related to avoiding obstacles on traverses including stream paths, large boulders, and snow patches.